 Circumstantial evidence doesn’t directly prove a fact in a case but leads the jury to infer information about the fact based on the evidence.
 This is also known as indirect evidence.
 Often the example given in court is that a person is observed entering a building carrying a wet umbrella and their jacket and shoes are wet.
 Even though the person making the observations can not see outside, they can infer from the circumstantial evidence (wet umbrella and clothing) that it is raining outside.

 What is Hearsay, and is it Admissible in Court?

-Hearsay is an out-of-court statement or non-verbal statement relayed by a witness that can’t be proven because the statements were not taken under oath, and the speaker is not present to be cross-examined.
+Hearsay is an out-of-court statement or non-verbal statement relayed by a witness that cannot be admitted into a criminal trial because the statements were not taken under oath and the speaker is not present to be cross-examined.
 Hearsay is generally not admissible in court unless proven to a judge that the information is necessary and reliable.